LabVIEW-Community-CI-CD/open-source/docs/UnifiedDispatcher.md

 3. `ArgsHashtable`
 4. dispatcher switches (for example, `-DryRun`)

 Later entries override earlier ones.
-Unknown parameters from any source are ignored and emitted as warnings.
+Unknown parameters from any source are ignored; by default they emit warnings, which can be suppressed by requesting the message with `-ReturnUnknownParams` or by using `-NoWarn`.

 ## Wrapper action usage